 – You found her attractive but she wasn’t into you.

 – You messed up the lines at the casting.

 The true win is never in the result anyway; it’s in the action: the doing, the taking part, the putting yourself forward and doing it because it feels right for you.

 Your mum (or grandmother) was right; it is the taking part that really counts.

 Living is about putting yourself in for the race you want to run, even when winning isn’t guaranteed, and even when the odds are stacked firmly against you.

 Don’t Let Fear Second Guess Your Life

 Fear multiplies when you back out.
-It begins to control you, beats you down, zaps your confidence and puts life on hold.
+It begins to control you, beat you down, zap your confidence and causes you to put your life on hold.